-One of these is the Foreign Earned Income Exclusion – a policy that allows you to exclude up to $100,800 of foreign income from the U.S taxation.
-In order to apply the FEIE, you must pass one of two foreign residency tests:
+One of these is the Foreign Earned Income Exclusion – a policy that allows you to exclude up to $100,800 of foreign income from U.S taxation.
+In order to apply for the FEIE, you must pass one of two foreign residency tests:

 - You must be physically present in a foreign country for 330 days out of a given 365-day period.

 - You must have lived abroad in a foreign country for a full calendar year with no immediate plans to return to the U.S.

 American expats paying U.S. taxes can also claim the Foreign Tax Credit against income that has already been taxed in the country in which they live.
 For example, if you owe $10,000 in U.S taxes, and already paid $9,000 in Swedish taxes, you would only owe the difference ($1,000) in U.S taxes.

 Many expats can also minimize their foreign-earned income with other exclusions.
 Do some research to see if you can take advantage of the Foreign Housing Exclusion to further reduce your taxes.